v6d-io/v6d/modules/graph/README.rst

 Data Sources
 ~~~~~~~~~~~~

+The :code:`data_path` can be local files, S3 files, HDFS files, or vineyard streams.

+When it comes to local files, it can be a relative path, an absolute path, or a path
+with environment variables, e.g.,

+- :code:`data/person.csv`
+- :code:`/dataset/data/person.csv`
+- :code:`$HOME/data/person.csv`

-The support for various sources in :code:`data_path` can be archived in two approaches:
+When it comes to S3 files and HDFS files, the support for various sources in :code:`data_path`
+can be archived in two approaches:

 - Option 1: use `vineyard.io <https://github.com/v6d-io/v6d/tree/main/modules/io/python/drivers/io/adaptors>`_
   to read the given sources as vineyard streams first, and pass the stream as :code:`vineyard://<object_id_string>`